 Why Was Solar Minimum So Hard To Pick?

 Part of the answer is that the minimum is defined from the 12 month smoothed sunspot number.
-This means that six extra months are needed before the sunspot number can be defined.
-Hence, we did not have the May 1996 smoothed sunspot number until the end of November 1996.
+This means that six extra months of sunspot data are needed before the smoothed sunspot number can be calculated.
+Hence, the May 1996 smoothed sunspot number could not be calculated until the end of November 1996.

-Then it is takes sometime to be sure that the smoothed sunspot number is indeed rising and will not return to a lower value.
-This was the main problem in picking the current minimum because the smoothed number did in fact rise at first after May, then dropped back a little, before starting a more rapid rise in October and November 1996.
+Then it takes some time to be sure that the smoothed sunspot number is indeed rising and will not return to a lower value.
+This is the main problem when there is an extended minimum or the smoothed sunspot number shows no definite trend.

-The graph shows how much the smoothed sunspot number rose in the first six months of historical solar cycles plotted against the ultimate amplitude of the cycle (chosen because the larger cycles tend to rise more quickly).
-The vertical dashed line indicates how much Cycle 23 has risen in its first six months.
-It is evident that part of the problem for Cycle 23 has been that it has risen very slowly.
-Of the 23 cycles shown in the graph, Cycle 23 has so far risen more slowly than all but five, in stark contrast to Cycle 22 which was the fastest rising cycle on record (the point to the furthest right on our graph).
+The graph shows how much the smoothed sunspot number rose in the first six months of historical solar cycles plotted against the ultimate amplitude of the cycle.
+Larger cycles tend to rise more quickly.
+Cycle 22 was the fastest rising cycle on record (the point to the furthest right on our graph).

-Another complicating factor was the appearance of "new cycle" regions These are regions that have characteristics of the new cycle rather than the old cycle - they have a different magnetic structure and they appear at higher latitudes on the sun.
-New cycle regions can therefore act as a sign post to the start of the new cycle.
+Another complicating factor can be the appearance of "new cycle" regions.
+These are regions that have characteristics of the new cycle rather than the old cycle - they have a different magnetic structure and they appear at higher latitudes on the Sun.
+New cycle regions can therefore act as a sign post to the start of the new cycle but can begin to occur over a year before minimum.

 Material prepared by Richard Thompson